 Our researchers won the 2014 Eureka Prize for Excellence in Interdisciplinary Scientific Research – informally known as the ‘Oscars of Australian Science’ – for reconstructing south-eastern Australian climate over the past 1000 years.

-From 8 September to 24 November, 2020, we ran a citizen science project to develop Australia’s longest daily weather record.
+In 2020, we ran a citizen science project to develop a daily weather record for Adelaide back to 1838.
 There’s more detail in the video below.
-We’ll be launching another citizen science project in early-2021.
-Click here to sign up to our e-newsletter, so you’ll be notified when we launch this project.
+Click here to sign up to our e-newsletter to stay up-to-date with our latest news and research.